New Jersey Foreign LLC Registration & Certificate of Authority Guide

 • Retain organized records of registration approvals, biennial reports, tax filings, and compliance correspondence

-New Jersey foreign LLC registration allows an existing LLC to legally expand operations into New Jersey while continuing to be governed by the laws of its original formation jurisdiction.
-By appointing a New Jersey registered agent, filing the required application, and meeting ongoing reporting and tax obligations, foreign LLCs can operate in New Jersey with legal certainty and compliance confidence.
+New Jersey Foreign LLC registration allows an existing LLC to legally expand operations into New Jersey while continuing to be governed by the laws of its original your home state.
+By appointing a New Jersey registered agent, filing the required application, and meeting ongoing reporting and tax obligations, Foreign LLCs can operate in New Jersey with legal certainty and compliance confidence.

-2. How much does New Jersey foreign LLC registration cost?
+How much does New Jersey Foreign LLC registration cost?

-The New Jersey Secretary of State charges a $150 filing fee to register a foreign LLC.
-Additional costs may include registered agent services, a Certificate of Good Standing from the formation jurisdiction, and any required local licenses or permits.
+The New Jersey Secretary of State charges a $125 filing fee to register a Foreign LLC.
+Additional costs may include registered agent services, a Certificate of Good Standing from the your home state, and any required local licenses or permits.

-3. Does New Jersey require name reservation for foreign LLCs?
+Does New Jersey require name reservation for Foreign LLCs?

-4. Is a registered agent required for New Jersey foreign LLC registration?
+Is a registered agent required for New Jersey Foreign LLC registration?

-6. Does New Jersey require an annual report for foreign LLCs?
+Does New Jersey require an annual report for Foreign LLCs?